 Holy hamstrings.
 My body is wound so tight these days with all of the heavy lifting that is a part of my training.
-I am using a foam roller as a part of my recovery.
+I am using my favorite foam roller to help me recover faster.

 This week the work it’s been about my lower body.
-The focus is foam roller hamstrings and rolling quads.
+The focus is on foam rolling hamstrings and rolling quads.
 I will say that I was impressed with the weight I was able to squat even though I thought my coach was a little crazy at the time.

 Foam rollers are an effective method of reducing tension and increasing muscle length.